Dekita/EmbedMD/README.md

 # README #
 EmbedMD written by dekitarpg@gmail.com

 This simple module allows you to load a markdown file, or directory of, and then convert the file(s) into discord.js embed objects!
+You can then send those embeds in discord.js like you normally would!!

 ### Install EmbedMD ###
 ```